 The Company and all its wholly-owned Australian resident entities are part of a tax consolidated group under Australian taxation law.
 Servcorp Limited is the head entity in the tax consolidated group.
-Tax expense/income, deferred tax liabilities and deferred tax assets arising from temporary differences of the members of the tax consolidated group using the separate taxpayer within group approach.
-Current tax liabilities and deferred tax assets arising from unused tax losses and tax credits of the members of the tax consolidated group are recognised by the Company.
+Tax expense/income, deferred tax liabilities and deferred tax assets arising from temporary differences of the members of the tax consolidated group are recognised in the separate financial statements of the members of the tax consolidated group using the separate taxpayer within group approach.
+Current tax liabilities and assets and deferred tax assets arising from unused tax losses and tax credits of the members of the tax consolidated group are recognised by the Company.
 Under this method, each entity is subject to tax as part of the tax consolidated group.